ananthdurai/airflow-training/README.md

 The Introduction to the data pipeline management with Airflow training course is designed to familiarize participants with the use of Airflow schedule and maintain numerous ETL processes running on a large scale Enterprise Data Warehouse.
 The class cover with the hands-on exercises on,

-- Introduction to Airflow framework and python
+1. Introduction to Airflow framework and python
-- Introduction to Airflow core concepts (DAGs, tasks, operators, sensors)
+2. Introduction to Airflow core concepts (DAGs, tasks, operators, sensors)
-- Airflow UI
+3. Airflow UI
-- Airflow scheduler
+4. Airflow Scheduler
-- Airflow operators & Sensors - deep dive
+5. Airflow Operators & Sensors
-- Hooks, connections, and variables
-- templating with Airflow
+6. Advance Airflow Concepts (Hooks, Connections, Variables, Templates, Macros)
-- SLA, monitoring & alerting
+7. SLA, Monitoring & Alerting

 Participants should have a technology background, basic programming skills in Python and be open to sharing their thoughts and questions.